SergiVera/2DRoguelikeAndroid/README.md

 In this project we implement a Unity game in Android Studio using libraries.
 Also, we include the moving enemy in the vertical axes, so not exhibit the problem that showed previously.
-All the paths mentioned are relatives to the project, so don’t forget to put PROJECT_NAME/.. before the paths.
+All the paths mentioned are relatives to the project, so do not forget to put PROJECT_NAME/.. before the paths.
+To upload an image into a README we can use this:
+	- go to Issues and drag the image
-The steps that we follow are this:
+	- copy the link and paste it into README (copy it in the line where you		  want to visualize the image) The steps that we follow are this:

 EXPORT FROM UNITY